Bregje Heinen

-Bregje Heinen (born 5 March 1993) is a Dutch fashion model.
+Bregje Heinen Trevino (born 5 March 1993) is a Dutch fashion model and actress.
+In 2011, she became a Victoria's Secret Angel.
+She first appeared in the Sports Illustrated Swimsuit Issue in 2014.

 Career

+Modeling

 Heinen was discovered in Hyves by a scout for Salva Models.
 Shortly afterwards, she switched to Micha Models.
 She has since joined Women Management in Milan, Paris and New York, Select London, Dominique Brussels, UNO Barcelona, and Place Hamburg.